UTKcataloging/mods_to_rdf/docs/source/contents/4_mapping.rst

 "Fort George Site", "Fort Manuel Site", "Fowler (Kan.)", "Gatlinburg (Tenn.)", "Greenbrier Pinnacle (Tenn.)", "Gregory Bald (Tenn.)", "Guyot, Mount (Tenn.)", "Harrison, Mount (Tenn.)", "Headrick Chapel (Tenn.)", and many more.

-For those :code:`geographic` names associated with :code:`geonames` through a URI, there is arguably no need to migrate the coordinates as a string value as these can be retrieved using the URI at any time.

 Justification
 ^^^^^^^^^^^^^